Canada Alberta Job Grant

 SAIT offers an extensive selection of in-demand training courses and programs eligible for the Canada Alberta Job Grant (CAJG).
 Explore our offerings and contact an advisor in one of the programming areas listed below to get more detailed program information or course outlines to support completion of your CAJG funding application.

 Once you have identified SAIT courses/programs of interest and have all course/training details compiled, we recommend that you and your employer reconfirm directly with a CAJG representative the eligibility of your selection at email firstname.lastname@example.org or phone 1.855.638.9424.

-If you cannot find the information you’re looking for any of the training programs listed below, contact the Academic Chair for the program (email and phone number included on “Next Steps” tab of the program page).
+If you cannot find the information you’re looking for in any of the training programs listed below, contact the Academic Chair for the program (email and phone number included on the “Next Steps” tab of the program page).

 - Pre-employment Cabinetmaker (12 weeks)

 - Pre-employment Refrigeration and Air Conditioning (12 weeks)